Please use the following manual as a reference for the application process and its requirements:

 5. NET METERING

-As a DG metering customer, with an approved Interconnection Application, you have the option to select the installation of a net meter.
+As a DG metering customer, with an approved Interconnection Application, you will have a bi-directional and REC meters installed by EPE.
 Net consumption is charged at the applicable rate and net production is credited based on EPE’s Rate Schedule No. 48;